The Québec maritime Blog

 The archipelago’s diverse terrain make it ideal for hiking.
 Why not explore the Sentiers entre Vents et Marées?
 These marked and safe trails are divided into 13 segments that range in length from 10 km (6 mi.) to 28 km (17 mi.) and feature various levels of difficulty.
 Discover natural and groomed trails, back roads and long stretches of beaches for a physical, cultural and spiritual experience.

 The region can also be explored from one end to the other by bicycle along Route 199.
 The Route Verte cycling trail runs along part of this road, which connects the islands of the archipelago.
 Other bike paths also give you access to sensational views.
-If you plan to travel with CTMA Cruises, inquire about their cycling package.

 What to discover